InterCool Studio InterCool Studio

 For a small business like yours, email marketing can turn a tiny audience into an online community of dedicated customers that are enthusiastic about your products and services.

-1. Define Your Target Audience
+Define Your Target Audience

 Put simply, your target audience is the group of people who are most likely to purchase or need your goods or services.
-This is why you have to spend time researching your users’ interests, pain points, and preferences to be able to define your target audience before you start identifying ways to reach them and be in a position to have their email addresses.
+This is why you have to spend time researching your users’ interests, pain points, and preferences to be able to define your target audience before you start identifying ways to reach them and be in a position to have their valid email address.

 Here are some questions that may help you discover and learn more about who you’re trying to reach via your next marketing campaign: